parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 *Parth*: When our plane landed in Kathmandu, I felt at home in the familiar busy city life that reminded me of Mumbai.
 Our Trek Leader Santosh Mahato met us at the airport and took us to our hotel.
 He made sure we had everything we needed, including hot water.
 His attentiveness signaled the start of what would be an expertly guided journey.

 *Richa*: Strangely enough, Kathmandu reminded me of Kabul - a city I’ve never been to before.
 Its short, cramped buildings, bustling streets, and markets overflowing with souvenirs felt like echoes of the Kabul I’d imagined while reading books like *The Kite Runner*.
 Meeting the entire team in person was really exciting - many of whom had only been faces on Zoom until then.
-That night, we went to bed early, eager to begin our journey to Dhangadhi, the district near the town of Basanta where we’d be building the school.
+That night, we went to bed early, eager to begin our journey to Dhangadi, the district near the town of Basanta where we’d be building the school.

-## **Day 2: First Steps in Nepal**
+## **Day 2: Dhangadi and the school visit**

 In the morning we had breakfast with the rest of our team.
-After a delayed journey to Dhangadhi, thanks to the infamous winter fog (it seems even oceans away, we San Franciscans couldn’t escape Karl the Fog), we spent the afternoon visiting a completed buildOn school nearby.
+After a delayed journey to Dhangadi, thanks to the infamous winter fog (it seems even oceans away, we San Franciscans couldn’t escape Karl the Fog), we spent the afternoon visiting a completed buildOn school nearby.

 This visit filled our hearts with hope.
 The children gave us such a warm welcome - they put flower garlands around our necks and shared their songs and dances with us.
 Their joy was catching, and soon we were all smiling.
 <div class="grid">